 What Is Building Code?

 Whether you’re building a new home, adding an addition or doing more minor modifications, there are laws that govern what you can and can’t do.
 Everything from the wiring in your light fixtures to the venting in your plumbing is regulated by the building code.
 While it can be annoying to have to pull permits and follow convoluted rules while working on your own house, codes are written for a reason and are primarily concerned with protecting the safety of a home’s occupants.

 Specific housing codes vary by locality, although most are based on models like the International Residential Code and the Uniform Mechanical Code.
 For more detailed information, check out your home city’s website or visit the building department.

 The installation of an HVAC system is a delicate process and subject to numerous code provisions.
 Most localities base their code on the Uniform Mechanical Code, written and updated every three years by the International Association of Plumbing and Mechanical Officials.
 Unless you’re an HVAC technician you should never try to install a new system on your own.
 Not only could you inadvertently break the law by violating current standards, it’s dangerous as well, since you’re dealing with combustible fuels and harmful cooling chemicals.
 Rules also cover regular maintenance of your heating and air conditioning units.

 Common mistakes in heating and cooling systems can include improperly sized or placed ductwork, insufficient ventilation, and even placing smoke or carbon monoxide detectors too close to HVAC vents, interfering with the airflow and hindering the warning device’s ability to do its job.
 You should always call a professional to service or install your HVAC equipment for your own safety and to ensure your system complies with local laws.

 What if I’m Out of Compliance?

-Call local One Hour Heating & Air Conditioning® technicians for more information.
+Call local One Hour Air Conditioning & Heating North NJ® technicians for more information.
 They know the local codes and can make sure your system’s installation and service meet the standards.